 A. Lots of services, and some new ones too.
 An Urgent Care Centre open seven days a week seeing over 35,000 people with minor and intermediate emergency needs.
 A major outpatient centre able to offer adult and paediatric consultation in key specialties.
 A chemotherapy unit for cancer care.
 And short stay surgery.
 Our current wards will be refurbished to offer intermediate, longer stay care for people who do not need a busy acute hospital bed.
-We are exploring whether we can base a GP practice on the site.
 And Sandwell will be the Trust’s main base, with key ancillary and support services located there.
 It will be our research and educational hub, and the home for many consultants as well as the Trust’s leadership team.

 Q. What will be left at City on Dudley Road?

 A. The Birmingham Treatment Centre houses outpatient and short stay surgery.
 It has a chemotherapy unit.
 Major imaging services will be based there, as well as key diagnostic functions for common services like respiratory illnesses.
 The Birmingham and Midland Eye Centre (BMEC) will stay, providing not just specialist care but regional expertise for complex conditions.
 And in 2014 the Trust invested over £1 million in the intermediate care unit within the Sheldon Block.
 These three facilities will be the heart of the new services on the site, with other land and buildings sold to help regenerate the local community in line with the plans for the area, consulted upon by Birmingham City Council.